moriartyMLR/LunchDecider/README.md

 # LunchDecider
- An app that randomly decides your lunch given your list of available options that you enter Created with Tkinter
+ An app that randomly decides your meal given a list of available options that you enter Created with CustomTkinter